zxhou/zxhou.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D candidate | <a href='https://www.njust.edu.cn/'>Nanjing University of Science and Technology</a>, China.
+subtitle: Postdoctoral Researcher | <a href='https://gdiist.cn/'>Guangdong Institute of Intelligence Science and Technology</a>, China.

 profile:
   align: right